-Source: American Community Survey, 2017, Table S1701
+Source: U.S. Census Bureau, 2015-2019 American Community Survey, Table S1701

-The NEEDR has approximately 845,225 disabled individuals.
-Over one-third of those individuals are between the ages of 25-64 and only 11% of disabled individuals in the NEEDR are self-cared.
-Table 11 provides a snapshot of additional target population statistics in the NEEDR, as provided by the state.
+The NEEDR has approximately 837,608 people with disabilities in the region.
+Over one-third of individuals presenting with a disability are of working age between the ages of 35-64 and an additional 11% between the ages of 18-34.
+Only 21.4% of the individuals with a disability in the NEEDR are reported as self-cared.

+The NEEDR has approximately 302,962 veterans in the region.
+Over 55% of the veterans are age 65 and older.
+Overall, the 67% of the veteran population in the region has some college or post-secondary degree.

+Table 12 provides a snapshot of additional target population statistics in the NEEDR, as provided by the state.

-Table 11: Target Population Statistics
+Table 12: Target Population Statistics